sf-wdi-19-20/modules/w4_d3_1_auth_bcrypt/README.md

     return bcrypt.compareSync(password, this.passwordDigest);
   };
   ```

+  **Note:** Make sure your static and instance methods come before defining and exporing the `User` model.
+Setting and exporting the `User` model should be the last pieces of logic in `user.js` to make sure the authentication methods get added to the model and exported.

 ## Challenges: Part 4

 **Goal:** Add a route to create users with secure (hashed) passwords.